The 18 interviews have now been transcribed and uploaded to my YouTube channel: samuraiwriter99.

 You can also find a landing page on this site for the video series here.

-I’ve encountered pre-sales SEs in previous corporate IT roles as a technical instructor for a vendor, and as a networking engineer for various multinationals.
+I’ve encountered pre-sales SEs in previous corporate IT roles when I was a technical instructor for a vendor, and again when I was as a networking engineer for various multinationals.
 The best of them were able to overcome a prospect’s natural skepticism of sales people (and occasional cynicism directed at vendor vaporware!), by quickly understanding and empathizing with their technical, business and financial challenges.

-In this freelance technical marcom writing role I get to communciate mostly with marketing types and account managers.
+In this freelance technical marcom writing role I get to communicate mostly with marketing types and account managers.

 And that’s OK.

 However, now and then I welcome the opportunity to hear more about what lies (no pun intended!) behind vendor bells and whistles, and the endless dog and pony shows.

 I believe this helps sharpen my writing by cutting out waffle and vagueness.

 Anyway, enough of my ramblings.